Rabbit Vaccinations in Surrey

-Rabbit core vaccinations protect against Myxomatosis and Viral Haemorrhagic Diarrhoea.
-These pet vaccinations are essential and can be provided by our Veterinary Practice, who can carry out rabbit vaccinations.
+Core Rabbit vaccinations protect against Myxomatosis and Viral Haemorrhagic Diarrhoea.
+These vaccinations are essential and can be provided by our Veterinary Practice, who can carry out rabbit vaccinations.

 We recommend that rabbits are vaccinated against myxomatosis and viral haemorrhagic disease (VHD).

 Previously this would have been administered through two separate injections, however, our new rabbit vaccination means that your rabbit can be protected against myxomatosis and both strains of VHD with just a single injection.

 What is Myxomatosis?

 Myxomatosis is caused by a myxoma virus.

 It is very contagious and is spread directly between rabbits but can also be spread by flies and fleas.

 Symptoms include swelling of the eyes, nose and genitals with a secondary bacterial infection.